Greece's Alpha Bank throws EFG merger into doubt

 Battered by deposit outflows, sovereign debt downgrades and rising bad loans, Greek banks have been urged to explore tie-ups in the hope of regaining access to wholesale funding markets.

-The banks are likely to have to turn to state support, meaning potential nationalisation, after the country's debt restructuring.
+The banks are likely to have to turn to state support, meaning potential nationalization, after the country's debt restructuring.

 "There are financial issues that need to be looked into, such as the net present value loss due to the bond swap.
 This does not mean the merger agreement is collapsing or that it will not go ahead," said an Alpha Bank official who did not want to be named.